Wyze Error Code 90

 Wyze has even acknowledged this problem – they have a history of releasing firmware that isn’t quite ready for primetime.

-Basically what we need to do in this case is reflash your Wyze cam’s SD card with an older firmware version.
+What you need to do in this case is reflash your Wyze cam’s SD card with an older firmware version.
 We’re using an older version because those earlier versions worked and this current one doesn’t!

 To reflash your SD card, follow these exact steps: